comp110-lytle/comp110/site/resources/syllabus.md

 - F: 59 or below

 In cases of fractional points, grades will be rounded up if greater than 0.4999999999...

+## Course Passage Policy

+In order to pass COMP110, you must accomplish ALL of the following:

+* Have a passing grade given the rubric of weights above and grading scale below
+* Take at least 4 quizzes
+* Score greater than 40% on the final exam

 # Honor Code Policies